TykTechnologies/tyk-docs-hugo/tyk-docs/content/control-limit-traffic/request-throttling.md

 ## Request Throttling Overview

 Request Throttling enhances rate limiting.
-When a request is not allowed because of rate limiting, it retries the same request at specified number of intervals as specified number of times.
+When a request is not allowed because of rate limiting, it retries the same request at a specified number of intervals for a specified number of times.

 ### Can I disable Request Throttling?

 Yes, you can.
-If you set `throttle_interval` and `throttle_retry_limit` values smaller than `0`, the feature will not work.
-Their default value is `-1` and this means it is disabled by default.
+If you set `throttle_interval` and `throttle_retry_limit` values to smaller than `0`, the feature will not work.
+The default value is `-1` and means it is disabled by default.

 ## Set Request Throttling with the Dashboard